 Details of the criteria can be found here, and include;

-- have you become unemployed in the last 3 months as a result of redundancy, are currently unemployed, and who have not been in continuous employment for 6 weeks or more since being made redundant; or
+- Have you become unemployed in the last 3 months as a result of redundancy, are currently unemployed and who have not been in continuous employment for 6 weeks or more since being made redundant; or

-- are currently under notice of redundancy; and
+- Are currently under notice of redundancy; and

-- have not undertaken any publicly funded training since being made redundant, including the work-based learning suite of programmes
+- Have not undertaken any publicly funded training since being made redundant, including the work-based learning suite of programmes

 Re-Act funding – how does it work (from an applicants point of view)?

 In order to ensure that training funded by Re-Act provides the best possible chance of helping you acquire skills that will help you find a new job, all applicants need to have their training needs assessed by Careers Wales.
 In essence they will review the course you have selected and will need to understand how that will help you secure employment (not necessarily doing the same thing as you were before), they will help you create a career action plan that the Re-Act team will need to see when they consider your application for Re-Act funding.
-The Careers Wales Team are really helpful and knowledgeable and will help you understand and complete the paperwork needed for your application and will be able to advise on access to additional funds if for example you need to be away from home to complete a course or need additional funds to support child care.
+The Careers Wales Team are really helpful and knowledgeable and will help you understand and complete the paperwork needed for your application and will be able to advise on access to additional funds if for example you need to be away from home to complete a course (covering hotel and mileage costs) or need additional funds to support child care.
 You can contact your local Careers Wales office on 0800 100 900.
 Once the form is correctly and fully completed (CareersWales can help you with this), the Re-Act team are really good at turning around applications fairly quickly.

-ReAct funding – do Unleash Your Potential take people on their courses who are funded by a Re-Act grant?
+ReAct funding – do Unleash Your Potential take people on their NLP courses who are funded by a Re-Act grant?